rgarg3865/mc-mazegenerator/README.md

 | `StackMan.h`          | Ishpreet                          | Stack implementation for Maze generation     |
 | `Terraform.cpp/h`     | Armaan (leading), Rahul           | Class to terraform the maze                  |
 | `Tests`               | All                               | Folder for all test cases for the project    |

----

-Watch the 2 videos for a demonstration of the functionality of the program: https://rmiteduau-my.sharepoint.com/:f:/g/personal/s4008144_student_rmit_edu_au/EiVDyNKGonRNpZw5n2bwVTABr23LvpTnAGGFhMcpnP0ZIQ?e=0UUqjv